jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 <!-- It would be as strange, surprising, and unnatural in itself.
 But it could not be denominated vicious or morally evil without the greatest absurdity. -->

-25 If we saw any man loudly applauding a barbarous execution ordered by a tyrant, we would regard him as most morally evil, even if his applause only showed that his moral faculties were depraved as to see a horrid action as something noble and magnanimous.
+{{< s v="25" >}} If we saw any man loudly applauding a barbarous execution ordered by a tyrant, we would regard him as most morally evil, even if his applause only showed that his moral faculties were depraved as to see a horrid action as something noble and magnanimous.
 The tyrant would even be more excusable.

 <!-- I imagine that our heart would forget its sympathy with the sufferer for a while.
 We would feel only horror and detestation, at the thought of so execrable a wretch.